1903 Philadelphia Phillies season: Regular season

+The Phillies played the franchise's first ever official league game on a Sunday on June 7, 1903 at Cincinnati after rain washed out the team's schedule three games with the Reds.
+The Phillies had heretofore never played an official game on a Sunday due to restrictions in Philadelphia against Sunday sporting events, and social traditions avoiding games on the Christian Sabbath.
+New Jersey did not have laws prohibiting Sunday sports and the Phillies had played their first ever Sunday game, an exhibition, on Sunday, April 26 against the West New York base ball club in Weehawken, New Jersey.
+In front of 8,000 fans at Cincinnati's League Park, the Phillies defeated the Reds 3 to 1 in 10-innings.

-On August 8, 1903, a balcony collapsed at Baker Bowl during a game against Boston.
+On August 8, 1903, a balcony collapsed at National League Park during a game against Boston.
 The New York Times reported the following day that four were killed and 125 injured.
-The Phillies temporarily called Columbia Park home while Baker Bowl was repaired.
+The Phillies temporarily called Columbia Park home while the Phillies' ballpark was repaired.
 They played sixteen games at Columbia Park in August and September 1903.

 On September 18, 1903, Chick Fraser pitched a no-hitter in the second game of a double header against the Chicago Cubs at West Side Park.
 Fraser walked five batters, the Phillies committed four errors and won 10 to 0.